 What should I avoid?

 Avoid exposure to sunlight or tanning beds.
-Olysio can make your skin more sensitive to sunlight, especially during the first 4 weeks of treatment.
+Olysio combination treatment can make your skin more sensitive to sunlight, especially during the first 4 weeks of treatment.
 This may cause a severe sunburn or skin rash.
 Wear a hat, sunglasses, and protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.